Choosing A Realtor

 Many agents will claim a lot of the same things.

-You need to be confident that the one you choose is not just “up-to-snuff,” but the very best at what they do.
+You need to do your homework and be confident that the one you choose is not just “up-to-snuff,” but the very best at what they do.
 Here’s a comprehensive list of questions to ask a real estate agent so you know who you're signing up with.